benmvp/slides/2018/reactnext/react-eco.md

 - Most people use Redux
   * Been a bit of a backlash
   * Mainly because people have been using it before they need it and w/o understanding it
-  * Using it before they really needed it
+  * They're data isn't really changing, just needed it passed to multiple components
   * Look we're talking about Redux at Step 6!
+  * This is when I think it makes sense to learn and add it in
 - Redux uses the concept of reducers where you generate new state on actions
 - Mobx uses Observables that subscribe to mutations to state